-TikTok has surged in popularity, surpassing the likes of Facebook, Instagram, YouTube, and Snapchat in monthly App Store installs and Q4 2018 worldwide downloads.
+Recently, TikTok has surpassed the likes of Facebook, Instagram, Messenger, and Snapchat in Q3 2019 App Store and Google Play installs.
 While the app doesn’t appear to differ much from other looping, short-form video-sharing apps, TikTok has enticed and captivated consumers with a proclivity for binge-watching video content.

-Coming off remarkable success in 2018, the 2019 TikTok statistics show promising signs of continued growth.
+Coming off remarkable success in 2019, these 20 TikTok statistics show promising signs of continued growth for 2020.
 To help marketers stay ahead of the trend, check out the most important TikTok stats:

 The majority of TikTok’s users are young social media users; 66% of worldwide users are under the age of 30.
-In the U.S., 60% of the app’s monthly active users are 16 to 24 year-olds and 52% are iPhone users.
+In the U.S., 60% of the app’s monthly active users are 16-to 24-year-olds and 52% are iPhone users.
 One of TikTok’s competitors, Snapchat, while struggling with user-growth, boasts similar age demographics, with 78% of its U.S. users falling within the 18-24 years-old category.

 With the revenue generated on the App Store and TikTok’s popularity in the U.S. Apple market, marketers will be keeping an eye on the opportunity to take advantage of ByteDance’s recent efforts to exhibit the TikTok brand to potential agencies.